developer-onizuka/azureBlob/README.md

   --account-key $HOT_KEY
 ```

 # 6-2.
-Using SAS token instead of Account Key
+Using SAS token instead of account Access key
 A shared access signature (SAS) is a URI that grants restricted access to an Azure Storage container.
 Use it when you want to grant access to storage account resources for a specific time range without sharing your storage account key.
 Let's create like below:

 ![azureBlob1](https://github.com/developer-onizuka/azureBlob/blob/master/azureBlob1.png)